ETH-PEACH-Lab/UCPI-website/topics/w10-accessible-programming.md

 Mountapmbeme, A., Okafor, O., & Ludi, S. (2022).
 Addressing accessibility barriers in programming for people with visual impairments: A literature review. *ACM Trans.
 Access.
 Comput.*, 15(1), Article 7. https://doi.org/10.1145/3507469

 Potluri, V., Vaithilingam, P., Iyengar, S., Vidya, Y., Swaminathan, M., & Srinivasa, G. (2018).
 CodeTalk: Improving Programming Environment Accessibility for Visually Impaired Developers. *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.

+## About the Author

+My name is Jannis Widmer, and I am currently pursuing a master’s degree in computer science at ETHZ.